jcjorel/clonesquad-ec2-pet-autoscaler/docs/DEPLOYMENT_REFERENCE.md

 This document describes configuration reference for CloudFormation [template.yaml](../template.yaml).

 The template is designed to require a single mandatory parameter to deploy a working CloneSquad: `GroupName`.
-All other parameters can be left with their defaults.
+All other parameters can be left with their respective defaults.

 ## `GroupName`